Wattpad: Fan fiction

 Wattpad has increased in popularity among many fandoms, who take to the platform to craft their own fan fiction.
-One of the most notable stories on the platform is the After series by Anna Todd, which was originally published as a Harry Styles fan fiction.
-After its large popularity amongst the One Direction fandom and the app's readers, the story became the most read book on Wattpad, having achieved just under 10 million unique readers on the platform and been read more than one billion times.
+One of the most notable stories on the platform is the After series by Anna Todd, which was originally published as Harry Styles fan fiction.
+After its large popularity amongst the One Direction fandom and the app's readers, the story became the most-read book on Wattpad, having achieved just under 10 million unique readers on the platform and has been read more than one billion times.
 The series went on to be published by Gallery Books and became a New York Times Best Seller.

 By crafting a spot for fanfiction alongside its other genres, Wattpad prioritizes its teen readers and gives the platform a twist.
-Deputy General Manager, Ashleigh Gardner, added the following about the genre: "What’s unique about Wattpad is that fanfic is treated like any other genre, living alongside other forms of fiction.
-This makes it more fluid for readers of an original fiction to discover a new fanfic, or inspire a fanfiction writer to start a new story and bring their audience along with them."
+Deputy General Manager, Ashleigh Gardner, added the following about the genre: "What's unique about Wattpad is that fanfic is treated like any other genre, living alongside other forms of fiction.
+This makes it more fluid for readers of original fiction to discover a new fanfic, or inspire a fanfiction writer to start a new story and bring their audience along with them."

-Fan fiction is the third-largest category on Wattpad, closely behind Romance and Teen Fiction, many of which are also fan fictions.
+Fan fiction is the third-largest category on Wattpad, closely behind Romance and Teen Fiction, many of which are also fan fiction.

 Contests

 Wattpad hosts a number of writing contests each year, including the annual Watty Awards, the largest writing competition in the world.
 In 2011, The Watty Awards introduced three entry levels (Popular, On The Rise, and Undiscovered) to allow greater chances of winning for every type of writer.
 Contests are open to anyone who has a Wattpad account.

 During the summer of 2012, Wattpad in collaboration with Margaret Atwood, Canadian poet/novelist/literary critic, held the "Wattys": the first major poetry contest offering a chance to poets on Wattpad to compete against each other in one of two categories, either as an "Enthusiast" or a "Competitor".
-It has been going ever since, and now the contest is open to books of all genres.
+It has been going on ever since, and now the contest is open to books of all genres.